 Philanthropy Combined with Fun Team Building Exercises Boosts Team Morale.

-One of the best charity team building ideas of 2023 is to partner them with a strategic corporate social responsibility (CSR) program.
+One of the best charity team building ideas of 2025 is to partner them with a strategic corporate social responsibility (CSR) program.
 Your team members (especially the newer Generation Z folks,) have concerns for social causes.
-Companies can rise to the occasion by implementing programs to help with child obesity, literacy programs, or helping the homeless.
+Companies can rise to the occasion by implementing programs to help with child obesity, literacy programs, or helping those without homes.

 Your workforce not only wants to see a change in these areas but they want to be part of the solution.
 Having events tailored to achieving these ends helps create an emotional bond between your workforce and the company.
 According to a Neilsen poll, 73% of millennials said they would pay more for products when the company helps solve social causes.
 And even more telling is that 62% would be willing to take a pay cut to work for a company that more aligns with their values!